parsonsmatt/command-pattern/4-output-effects.md

 Note:

-All languages can mimic this feature by returning a single composite value.
+All languages can mimic this feature by returning a single composite value, so don't fret if you're using Java or C# or PHP or whatever.
+Half of my dayjob is in PHP and I use these techniques there!

 Now we can write a test for it: